From BR Bullpen

 Biographical Information

-His lifetime record of 100-123 places him as the only Cy Young Award winner amongst pitchers who were starters with a lifetime losing record (as of 2010).
-He won the award in 1976 when he went 22-14 with 25 complete games.
+Jones' lifetime record of 100-123 places him as the only Cy Young Award winner (among starting pitchers) with a lifetime losing record (as of 2010).

 Notable Achievements